-Thinking of taking a road trip across Australia and/ or the USA?
+Thinking of taking road trip across the USA or Australia?
 There are a lot of other things to take into consideration before hiring or buying a car abroad.
 I’m from the UK, so driving abroad in most countries fills me with utter anxiety.
 I’d have to drive on the other side of the road for a start!

 IDP – International Driver Permit

 My number one tip would be to apply in your country of residence for an International Drivers Permit.
 If you are in the UK you can do this at the Post Office, In the USA through AAA and in New South Wales, Australia go through NRMA.
 This MUST be applied for in your home country, it can’t be applied for while you are abroad.

 This is an internationally recognized license that you should carry with your normal license.
 It’s required or recommended in over 140 countries.
 In some it’s a legal requirement, in others, it may be a compulsory requirement of car hire companies.
 In most English speaking countries you may be ok, the IDP basically translates your license into different languages so it can be understood globally.

 1. Make sure you have good insurance.

 This is a bit of a no-brainer really.
 If you are hiring a car make sure you are fully covered by them.
 Or if you are staying a bit longer, even better get your own.
 Cars are expensive and you don’t want to get caught out if anything were to happen.

 If you are planning to hire a car to make sure you pre-book as its almost always the cheapest option.
 You can also compare different companies.
 When doing this the cheapest isn’t always the best.
 Don’t forget to look for things like how much the deposit is and if it has free breakdown cover etc. I always check out Skyscanner first as they are international and compare most companies.
 I always check a second search engine too just to be sure but it hasn’t let me down yet!